satnet-project/generic-client/README.md

 You will need root privileges.

+2. The script and all his dependencies will be at ~/.satnet/client folder.

 #### Dependencies

 Before starting the script should be activate the corresponding virtualenv to satisfy the required dependencies.